-ViewComponents best for templates that are reused or benefit from being tested directly.
+ViewComponents work best for templates that are reused or benefit from being tested directly.
 Heavily reused partials and templates with significant amounts of embedded Ruby often make good ViewComponents.

 ViewComponent was designed with the intention that all components should be unit tested.
 In the GitHub codebase, ViewComponent unit tests are over 100x faster than similar controller tests.